rust-lang/book/second-edition/src/ch20-03-designing-the-interface.md

 `F` is the parameter we care about here; `T` is related to the return value and we're not concerned with that.
-Given that `spawn` uses `FnOnce` as the trait bound on `F`, it's probably what we want as well, given that we'll eventually be passing the argument we get in `execute` to `spawn`.
+Given that `spawn` uses `FnOnce` as the trait bound on `F`, it's probably what we want as well, since we'll eventually be passing the argument we get in `execute` to `spawn`.
+We can be further confident that `FnOnce` is the trait that we want to use since the thread for running a request is only going to execute that request's closure one time.

 `F` also has the trait bound `Send` and the lifetime bound `'static`, which also make sense for our situation: we need `Send` to transfer the closure from